Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-where the vacuum fluctuations term provides the effective mass and this formulation was first given by Ref.\cite{Davies:1979se}.
-However, this effective evolution equation and the one-loop effective potential in curved spacetime given by the literature, include some problem of the renormalization scale $\mu$.
-In fact, we can appropriately take the renormalization scale $\mu$ so as to suppress the high order log-corrections of $\log{ { { M }_{ i }^{ 2 }\left( \phi \right) }/{ { \mu }^{ 2 } } }$.
-In the Minkowski spacetime as $R=0$, we usually take the renormalization scale to be $\mu \approx \phi$.
-The renormalization scale $\mu$ corresponds to the effective mass of the Higgs field or the cosmological energy scale.
-It is clear that these log-corrections in Eq.~(\ref{eq:ewhghldg}) does not include the vacuum fluctuation terms of $\left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ and we can not chose the renormalization scale to be $\mu^{2} \approx \left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ in this expression.
-Thus, we must improve the formulation of Eq.~(\ref{eq:ewhghldg}) and Eq.~(\ref{eq:fhlfgkdg}) to satisfy these facts.
-Here, we provide the simple solution of these problems where we shift the Higgs field $\phi^{2}\rightarrow \phi^{2}+\left< { \delta \phi }^{ 2 } \right>_{\rm ren} $ so as to include the backreaction terms from the vacuum field fluctuations.
-Thus, the standard model Higgs effective potential in curved spacetime can be modified as follows:
+Next let us discuss some issues of the renormalization scale $\mu$.
+Generally speaking, we take the renormalization scale $\mu$ so as to suppress the high order log-corrections about $\log{ ( { { M }_{i}^{ 2 }\left( \phi \right) }/{ { \mu }^{ 2 } } ) }$.
+In Minkowski spacetime as $R=0$, we usually take the renormalization scale to be $\mu \approx \phi$.
+The renormalization scale $\mu$ corresponds to the phenomenological/cosmological energy scale described as the effective mass of the scalar field.
+Although the log-correction in Eq.~(\ref{eq:gkljkkdg}) does not include the vacuum fluctuation terms, the high-order expressions would have these terms and therefore the renormalization scale should be taken as $\mu^{2} \approx \phi^{2}+\left< {\delta \phi }^{ 2 } \right>_{\rm ren}+R$.